Building a House in Costa Rica: Methods

 To explain a functional design

 In reality it is the engineers that make the drawing functional.
 Firstly, the structural engineer will design beam dimensions.
 As well as column dimensions.
 Including roof materials.
 Which are based on span and weight.
-Furthermore, he will calculate rebar sizes and quantity and concrete strengths.
+Furthermore, he will calculate rebar sizes and quantity, and concrete strengths.

 In addition, your electrical engineer will lay out your lighting and receptacles.
-Including to calculate lumens for each room.
+Including calculating lumens for each room.
 In addition to sizing the panel boxes.
 Furthermore, to balance your load phases.
 As well as calculate load potentials and load demand.
 In addition, he will design your low voltage systems.
 Which include telephone, cable tv, security, intercom, telecommunications for WIFI.
 As well as any other relevant system specifically for your home.

-Correspondingly the mechanical engineer will design pipe sizes.
-For potable waters and hot water layout.
-To result in even pressure and logical locations of hot water systems.
 Furthermore, he will design systems of black waters, grey waters, and storm waters management.
 So, your flow is consistent and vented according to or better than code.

 When you are making an investment towards building a house in Costa Rica.
 It would be wise to include the necessary professionals.
 To put it another way, would you be comfortable if your pilot bi-passes the weight and balance calculations.
 Before taking off because the results are the same 8 out of 10 times?
 Most importantly, this is not an area to cut corners to save on budget.